adammark/Markup.js/README.md

 $ npm install markup-js
 ```

-Then require `markup-js` and load template from the file system:
+Then require `markup-js` and load your templates from the file system:

 ``` javascript
 var Mark = require("markup-js"),